lincolnb17/pytest/README.md

 Install Pytest framework and required dependencies in the scripts such as requests,json etc

-When running pytest test scripts when have run through pyest enviroment not python
+When running pytest test scripts when have run through pytest enviroment not python